ve7gel/RainMachine/README.md

 #### Installation

 This nodeserver was developed on the rainmachine Mini-8.
-It should work similarly on other devices, but hasn't been tested.
+It should work similarly on other devices,
+    but hasn't been tested.
-Software currently fully supports hardware version 2, Tested OK on Polisy and RPi
+Software currently fully supports hardware version 2, with API version 4.1 or higher.

+Tested OK on Polisy and RPi